salieri11/concord-bft/concord/README.md

 ### Concord

+At build-time, concord takes advantage of clang-format (v6.0) to check code formatting.
+Make sure you have it installed as well.

 Once dependencies are installed, make sure you have initialized the submodules.
 The first time you build, this is done by: